tstang99/HW2-sugary-beverages/README.md

 * Comment on individual lines as well as providing overall assessments.
 * "Approve" the PR to indicate that you are done.
 * Don't just echo the comments of the other reviewers.
+* You may also comment on organization, code in other files, formatting, etc.
 * Please consider the following criteria for peer evaluation:
-  a.
-If you were a non-statistican client, can you understand the report easily?
+  1. If you were a non-statistican client, can you understand the report easily?
-  a.
-Are you convinced by the author’s explanations?
+  1. Are you convinced by the author’s explanations?
-  a.
-Is the writing clear and easy to follow?
+  1. Is the writing clear and easy to follow?
 Any writing problems or typos or grammar errors?

 ### Grade, 5 points

 * You will be scored based on the above criteria.
-* Only the _best_ evaluators are likely to receive full marks. a
+* Only the _best_ evaluators are likely to receive full marks.